KyleDuBray/meg-data-visualization-client/README.md

 Run the SQL code in the [/server/sql/db.sql](/server/sql/db.sql) file in the database you have already created that has the login credentials, host, and name you are referencing with your environment variables.

 You can now run `npm start` in the client and `npm run dev` in the server to start up the application locally.

+## Running the Python Script

+In order to successfully run this script, you must do the following:
+- install/update the following modules, if not already:
+    - pandas
+    - matplotlib
+    - numpy
+    - scipy.io
+    - os
+    - mne
+    - mne_features

+- Obtain the correct data files.
+    - The data files can be found here: https://data.donders.ru.nl/collections/di/dccn/DSC_3015000.00_677?0 .
+        - Note: In order to get access to the files, you must create an account for eduID or some other acceptable account for Donders Repository.
+    - Once you have access, you need to download the A1-raw.fif and A1-eve.fif files.

+After you have completed the previous steps, you should be able to run the python script successfully.